rsksmart/rns-manager-react/README.md

 ## Run the RNS Manager locally

 The manager can be run in mainnet, testnet, or on a local network.
 It uses .env files for the configuration of each network.
-You can use the following to

 ### Production